• Skip to primary navigation

 • Use spring mix instead of baby spinach leaves.
 I recommend using pre-washed store-bought spring mix.

-• Substitute basalmic vinegar for red wine vinegar.
-Measure equal parts basalmic vinegar for red wine vinegar.
+• Substitute balsamic vinegar for red wine vinegar.
+Measure equal parts balsamic vinegar for red wine vinegar.

 • Add fresh oregano instead of using dried Italian herbs.
 I recommend using twice the amount of fresh herbs if substituting for dried herbs.